Celebrating the 50th anniversary of the Free Photographic Omnibus

 I began doing documentary work in Manchester back in the early 'seventies.

-Inspired by the writings of George Orwell and the photographs of Bill Brandt, I went to live in Moss Side, an inner city area that was undergoing regeneration, its residents moving away.
+Inspired by the writings of George Orwell and the photographs of Bill Brandt, I went to live in Moss Side, an inner city area which was undergoing regeneration, its residents moving away.

 To get close to people, I rented a disused barber's, my Shop on Greame Street, and opened it at weekends as a free photography studio.